5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 - In `UEFI/Drivers`, disable `ConnectDrivers`.
 This reduces the timeout between the LENOVO logo and the BootPicker by 5 to 8 seconds.

 :warning: **CAUTION**:
-- With `ConnectDrivers` disabled, the boot chime cannot be played back since the `AudioDXE.efi` is not loaded.
+- With `ConnectDrivers` disabled, the boot chime cannot be played back since `AudioDXE.efi` is not loaded.
 - Before installing macOS from a USB flash drive, `ConnectDrivers` needs to be re-enabled, otherwise you won't see the flash drive in the BootPicker.

 ### Swapping Command ⌘ and Option ⌥ Keys